Agentic Software Issue Resolution with Large Language Models: A Survey: Benchmarks

 \subsubsection{Automatically Constructed Benchmarks}

 The automatic construction of issue resolution benchmarks aims to rapidly collect large-scale issue resolution data to compensate for the limited timeliness of static benchmarks.
 In particular, existing methods primarily target environment setup, which is the most labor-intensive process.
-SWEE/SWA-bench~\cite{SWA} employs a SetupAgent that automates environment setup through three phases—Command Extraction, Iterative Testing and Improvement, and Validation—constructing installation commands, testing commands, and result parsers.
-SWE-rebench~\cite{SWE-rebench} leverages LLMs to identify PR-related files and environment dependencies for automated configuration, and trains three discriminators to assess issue clarity, task complexity, and patch correctness for data filtering.
+For example, SWEE/SWA-Bench~\cite{SWA} employs a SetupAgent that automates environment setup through three phases—Command Extraction, Iterative Testing and Improvement, and Validation—constructing installation commands, testing commands, and result parsers.
 SWE-bench-Live~\cite{swebench-live} adopts an end-to-end agentic workflow, RepoLaunch, which reads documentation, iteratively executes and debugs commands, and refines strategies based on feedback to complete environment setup.
+Similarly, SWE-rebench~\cite{SWE-rebench} and SWE-CI~\cite{SWE-CI} build automated pipelines that continuously collect and validate tasks from GitHub repositories and continuous-integration histories, respectively.
+Such automated construction methods can also be used to collect training datasets to train LLMs, which is further discussed in Section~\ref{sec:training_data}.C.